diskoverdata/diskover-docs/source_files/install_elasticsearch_intro.md

 ___
-## Elasticsearch Environment
+## Elasticsearch Installation
 ___

 Diskover requires an Elasticsearch 7.x environment.
 >- One node is sufficient for initial testing.
 >- Production deployments should be configured with a minimum of 3 nodes to achieve redundancy in the Elasticsearch configuration.